The goal of the Global Business Development (GBD) Program is to support the export capabilities of businesses in the state of Wisconsin.

 Application and Awards Process:

+The GBD Program has a continuous application process.
 Applicants for an IMAG or a CMAG should complete an application through an account manager.
 The completed application will be assigned to an underwriter and go through the award review process.

 For more information on application review, internal process and award distribution, please refer to WEDC’s award administration policies and procedures.